danieltudares/cvp-studios-scripts/README.md

-# This read me is still WIP
+# This readme is still WIP

 # Cloudvision Studios API scripts